Real McCoy (band): 2016–2020: Return of Karin Kasar and Real McCoy revival

 In 2016, Jeglitza returned again as Real McCoy with the original studio singer Karin Kasar.
-As a live duo act, Jeglitza and Kasar perform as Real McCoy at 1990s festivals worldwide.
+As a live duo act, Jeglitza and Kasar performed as Real McCoy at 1990s festivals worldwide.

-2020-present: Kasar's departure and line up changes
+2020–present: Kasar's departure and line up changes

-In January 2020, Karin Kasar revealed on her instagram page that she was retiring from performing with the group.
+In January 2020, Karin Kasar revealed on her Instagram page that she was retiring from performing with the group.
 Real McCoy remained dormant for much of 2020 and 2021, with a handful of performances in the latter year with O-Jay as the sole member.
 In late 2021, Real McCoy announced that they would be returning for performances in 2022 with O-Jay, producer/hypeman K.I.S.T.E, and new vocalists Sara Mosquera and Mac.
+In December 2023, the band released a new single called "Magnify".